 Once back on the mainland, this iconic self drive route connects the Alpine town of Whistler – scene of the 2010 Winter Olympic Games – with the world famous national parks of Jasper and Banff.
 Don’t miss the impressive Joffre Glacier, the stunning Maligne Canyon and the impressive Athabasca Falls in Jasper, or the peaceful, glacier-fed Moraine Lake in Banff.

 The wonderful city of Kuala Lumpur is a popular spot for tourists.
 Situated in the west of Peninsular Malaysia, it is just a few hours drive from some incredibly beautiful natural spots including the Cameron Highlands.

 After exploring KL, as the locals call it, head north to Taman Negara.
-This place covers an impressive 4,343 square kilometres and is the perfect spot to park the car and explore for a day or two, taking advantage of the wonderful accommodation just outside of KL that’s available.
+This place covers an impressive 4,343 square kilometres and is the perfect spot to park the car and explore for a day or two, taking advantage of the wonderful hotels around Kuala Lumpur that are available.
 This is one of the world’s oldest deciduous rainforests and highlights here include canopy walks and hikes to mountain peaks with breathtakingly stunning views.
 The clear waters at the bottom of the Lata Berkoh waterfall are a particularly inspiring location for a swim.